datacamp/community-courses-intro-to-data.world-in-python/chapter2.md

 # Use the dataframes property to assign the alderman_votes table to the variable votes_dataframe.
 votes_dataframe =

-# Use the pandas shape property to get rows/columns size.
+# Use the pandas shape property to get rows/columns size for the `votes_dataframe` dataframe.
 pp.pprint(___)

-# Use the pandas head function to print the first 3 rows.
+# Use the pandas head function to print the first 3 rows of the `votes_dataframe` dataframe.

 ```